monsterxx03/gospy/README.md

-# gospy: Non instruction goroutine inspector
+# gospy: Non-Invasive goroutine inspector

 A tiny tool to inspect your go process's gorouting info, without single line change in your code.
 Inspired by [py-spy](https://github.com/benfred/py-spy), learned a lot from [delve](https://github.com/go-delve/delve)